chapel-lang/chapel-blog/content/posts/10myths-part7/index.md

 the program as though it divides evenly, when it very well may not—and then printing a warning when it doesn't.
-With a bit more code and care, I could've given the images varying local problem sizes such that the total across images was $n$, as you would want in a real application.
+With a bit more code and care, I could've given the images varying local problem sizes such that the total across images was _n_, as you would want in a real application.
 However, this would've required a bit more code while making the same point—that care must be taken when dividing a global problem space between images in the SPMD model.
 In this case, where the problem size merely acts as a local count and array size, the bookkeeping is not so bad.
-However, in cases where the problem size matters—say the images are storing chunks of a dataframe or a discretized space—things can get more challenging, particularly when each image must also know how many elements others own, as in a stencil computation.
+However, in cases where the problem size matters—say the images are storing chunks of a dataframe or a discretized volume—things can get more challenging, particularly when each image must also know how many elements others own, as in a stencil computation.

-Summarizing the comments in the code above, ways in which SPMD bookkeeping comes up in this simple example include:
+Summarizing the comments in the code above, ways in which SPMD bookkeeping come up in this simple example include:

 * storing and computing using distinct global vs. local problem sizes
 * using conditionals to avoid doing redundant work on all images